Landlord Insurance Building & contents

 Do I need specialist landlord insurance?

-What does my landlord insurance actually cover?
+What does landlord insurance actually cover?

 Calculating the buildings cover for landlord insurance.